Key Takeaways

 What damages can I recover in a religious discrimination lawsuit?

-Under Title VII, you can recover back pay (lost wages from the date of the discriminatory action), front pay (future lost earnings if reinstatement is not practical), compensatory damages for emotional distress and mental anguish, and punitive damages if the employer acted with malice or reckless indifference.
-Compensatory and punitive damages are subject to statutory caps that range from $50,000 to $300,000 depending on the size of the employer.
-You can also recover reasonable attorney's fees and costs.
+Under Title VII, remedies can include back pay, front pay when reinstatement is not practical, compensatory damages for emotional distress, and punitive damages if the employer acted with malice or reckless indifference to federally protected rights.
+Compensatory and punitive damages are subject to statutory caps under 42 U.S.C. § 1981a that vary by employer size.
+Attorney's fees and costs may also be recoverable.

 How long does a religious discrimination case take?

-The EEOC investigation process typically takes six to twelve months, though it can take longer.
-If the EEOC issues a right-to-sue letter, you have 90 days to file a federal lawsuit.
-Litigation through discovery, depositions, and trial preparation generally takes one to three years.
-Many cases resolve through mediation or settlement before trial, particularly when the evidence of discrimination or failure to accommodate is strong.
+The EEOC investigation process can take months and sometimes longer.
+If the EEOC issues a right-to-sue letter, you generally have 90 days to file a federal lawsuit.
+Litigation through discovery, depositions, and trial preparation can take one to three years.
+Many cases resolve through mediation or settlement before trial, but timing depends on the facts, the employer, and the court.

 Can I be fired for refusing to participate in workplace religious activities?

-Yes — and if you are, you likely have a viable claim.
-Forcing employees to participate in prayer meetings, Bible studies, or other religious activities as a condition of employment violates Title VII, both as religious discrimination against employees who do not share the faith and as a failure to accommodate employees whose own beliefs conflict with the imposed practices.
-Firing an employee for objecting constitutes retaliation.
+Potentially, yes.
+Forcing employees to participate in prayer meetings, Bible studies, or other religious activities as a condition of employment can violate Title VII, both as religious discrimination against employees who do not share the faith and as a failure to accommodate employees whose own beliefs conflict with the imposed practice.
+Firing an employee for objecting may also support a retaliation claim.

 Is there a difference between religious discrimination and religious harassment?